 Fight like in a video game

-The operator can control the system remotely from a mobile or fixed "ergonomic" location, combined with a graphical user interface for an intuitive workflow and better execution.
+The operator can control the system remotely from a mobile or fixed “ergonomic” station, combined with a graphical user interface for an intuitive workflow and improved execution.
 The system significantly reduces the cognitive workload on the operator and improves combat performance.
 Practically an arcade.

 The fleet is growing

-In the US, the military has begun to develop a robotic armored vehicle that can replace some of the older combat vehicles.
-The first tests took place already in the 2017: An armed robotic M-113 vehicle provided covering fire for soldiers during a training exercise in Michigan.
+In the US, the Army has begun developing a robotic armored vehicle that could replace some of its older combat vehicles.
+The first tests have taken place already in the 2017: An armed, robotic M-113 vehicle provided covering fire for soldiers during an exercise in Michigan.

 What about Russia?
 Haste is a bad adviser